Hong Kong Water Sports: Your Guide To Surfing, Paddle Boarding, Wake Boarding And More

 If the likes of kayaking and SUP seem a little pedestrian to you, go all-out with a futuristic and adrenaline-filled flyboard class.

 Book in with Flyboard Hong Kong and get ready to take to the seas and the skies!
-Private classes are available to book for either one or two hours, for 3 to 6 people.
+Private classes are available to book for either one or two hours, for three to six people.

 Where: Deep Water Bay